pipeline construction process

 Pipeline construction process

-Once design is completed and all approvals granted, the normal pipeline construction process is as follows:
+Once the design is completed and all approvals granted, the normal pipeline construction process is as follows:

 2. SURVEY AND FENCING: The pipeline route is surveyed and fencing modified to facilitate access during construction.